 The PLOS study also concluded that intact dogs were more likely to die from any combination of five specific infectious diseases (i.e., distemper, parvovirus, heartworm, intestinal parasites and blastomycosis) and/or trauma.
-The conclusions of the PLOS study regarding intact dogs are not supported by the evidence.
+The conclusions of the PLOS study regarding a shortened lifespan for intact dogs are not logically supported by the evidence.

-As to the two remaining infectious causes of death in intact dogs (i.e., intestinal parasites and blastomycosis), it does appear geographical location is very significant.
-Intestinal parasites are more likely to be encountered in rural or mountainous areas rather than urban or suburban environments.
+As to the two remaining infectious causes of death in intact dogs (i.e., intestinal parasites and blastomycosis), it does appear geographical location and lifestyle are very significant.
+Intestinal parasites are more likely to be encountered in rural or mountainous areas and within the context of activities like hunting rather than urban or suburban environments.
 According to a veterinary medicine reference article:

 “Blastomycosis is a systemic fungal infection caused by the dimorphic fungus Blastomyces dermatitidis…Dogs at greatest risk for developing clinically apparent blastomycosis are 2- to 4-year-old intact male large-breed dogs living in Mississippi, Missouri, and Ohio river valleys and the Middle Atlantic states…This group of dogs has a greater tendency to roam and to sniff and dig in the soil, resulting in greater exposure to the organism.
 Sporting dogs and hound breeds are predisposed, most likely because of increased exposure to high-risk areas during hunting.
 Residence near a river or lake has been demonstrated to increase the risk of infection.”

 Because blastomycosis is so specific to certain geographical locations, and even to certain recreational activities, the location of the dog’s residence is critical if one were to make legitimate comparisons of lifespans between spayed/neutered dogs and intact dogs.
+If both groups of dogs were exposed to blastomycosis, and the intact dogs succumbed to the disease while the spayed or neutered dogs were able to fight it off, you might have a legitimate basis to argue spayed or neutered dogs had healthier immune systems which could account for their extended lifespan.
+The key for comparison is that both groups had to potentially be exposed to blastomycosis.
 The failure of the PLOS study to provide any information as to the location of residency for the spayed/neutered vs. intact groups of dogs is disturbing and certainly limits our ability to accept their conclusions without great skepticism.
 Furthermore, the demise of dogs from this deadly disease at a young age will serve to skew the lifespan statistics markedly down for intact dogs.

 We have already presented extensive studies with respect to spay and female dogs’ longevity.
 With respect to male dogs, we feel it is most appropriate to provide other published scientific research which substantiates long held theories about aging and stress.
 The idea of a relationship between stress and aging has traditionally taken two approaches, as described in a Sage Science classic paper:

-First, research (including this Sage paper) has frequently confirmed the concept that aging renders the individual less able to adapt to stress.106 We would point out it is undisputed that spay/neuter puts additional stress upon the adrenal glands to produce the sex hormones once produced by the testes, ovaries, and uterus, after they are removed in spay/neuter.
+First, research (including this Sage paper) has frequently confirmed the concept that aging renders the individual less able to adapt to stress.106 We would point out it is undisputed that spay/neuter puts additional stress upon the adrenal glands to produce the sex hormones once produced by the testes and ovaries after they are removed in spay/neuter.
 The adrenals often compensate nicely when the dog is young.
-However advancing age or physical challenges such as surgery can render the adrenal glands unable to compensate and produce enough, if any, sex hormones at all.
+However advancing age or additional stressors such as surgery or confinement in a shelter can render the adrenal glands unable to compensate and produce enough, if any, sex hormones at all.

 The second concept is that chronic stress can accelerate the aging process.
 The Sage paper supports this concept as well.106 The authors describe the results of their current study which showed that aged male rats, when exposed to chronic stress develop runaway glucocorticoid production.
-As discussed in this Sage paper and our Hormones and the Endocrine System section, stress has a profound effect upon the adrenocortical axis.
-Consistent with the findings in the paper, we are currently observing an unexplained surge of spayed/neutered dogs with runaway glucocorticoid (cortisol) production, i.e., hyperadrenocorticism.
-We believe stress upon the adrenocortical axis contributes directly to the endocrine disease syndrome (i.e., Cushings, Atypical Cushings, hypothyroidism, hyperestrinism and diabetes) we are seeing in the spayed/neutered dog population.
+As discussed in this Sage paper, our Hormones and the Endocrine System and The Stress Response pages, stress has a profound effect upon the adrenocortical or Hypothalmic-Pituitary-Adrenal (HPA) axis.
+Consistent with the findings in the Sage paper and additional studies we reference, we are currently observing an otherwise unexplained surge of spayed/neutered dogs with runaway glucocorticoid (cortisol) production, i.e., hyperadrenocorticism/Cushings.
+We believe stress upon the HPA axis contributes directly to the endocrine disease syndrome (i.e., Cushings, Atypical Cushings, hypothyroidism, hyperestrinism and diabetes) we are seeing in the spayed/neutered dog population.

-To summarize, we believe spay/neuter, by dysregulating the hormonal axes of our dogs (i.e., the hypothalmic-pituitary-gonadal and/or adrenocortical), can be shown to shorten their lifespan.
+To summarize, we believe spay/neuter, by dysregulating the hormonal axes of our dogs (i.e., the hypothalmic-pituitary-gonadal and/or hypothalmic-pituitary-adrenal), can be shown to accelerate the aging process, thereby compromising our dog’s quality of life and shortening their lifespan.